konstapo/2021-Fake-News-MediaEval-Task/README.md

 ### Ground Truth

-In ***Text-Based Misinformation Detection*** and ***Text-Based Combined Misinformation and Conspiracies Detection*** subtasks we use three different class labels to mark the tweet contents: *Promotes/Supports Conspiracy*, *Discusses Consparacy* and *Non-Conspiracy*.
+In the ***Text-Based Misinformation Detection*** and ***Text-Based Combined Misinformation and Conspiracies Detection*** subtasks we use three different class labels to mark the tweet contents: *Promotes/Supports Conspiracy*, *Discusses Consparacy* and *Non-Conspiracy*.

-***Promotes/Supports Conspiracy*** This class contains all tweets that promotes, supports, claim, insinuate some connection between COVID-19 and various conspiracies, such as, for example, the idea that 5G weakens the immune system and thus caused the current corona-virus pandemic; that there is no pandemic and the COVID-19 victims were actually harmed by radiation emitted by 5G network towers; ideas about an intentional release of the virus, forced or harmful vaccinations, or the virus being a hoax, etc. The crucial requirement is the claimed existence of some causal link.
+* ***Promotes/Supports Conspiracy*** This class contains all tweets that promotes, supports, claim, insinuate some connection between COVID-19 and various conspiracies, such as, for example, the idea that 5G weakens the immune system and thus caused the current corona-virus pandemic; that there is no pandemic and the COVID-19 victims were actually harmed by radiation emitted by 5G network towers; ideas about an intentional release of the virus, forced or harmful vaccinations, or the virus being a hoax, etc. The crucial requirement is the claimed existence of some causal link.

-***Discusses Consparacy*** This class contains all tweets that just mentioning the existing various conspiracies connected to COVID-19, or negating such a connection in clearly negative or sarcastic maneer.
+* ***Discusses Consparacy*** This class contains all tweets that just mentioning the existing various conspiracies connected to COVID-19, or negating such a connection in clearly negative or sarcastic maneer.

-***Non-Conspiracy*** This class contains all tweets not belonging to the previous two classes.
+* ***Non-Conspiracy*** This class contains all tweets not belonging to the previous two classes.
 Note that this also includes tweets that discuss COVID-19 pandemic itself.

+In the ***Text-Based Conspiracy Theories Recognition*** and ***Text-Based Combined Misinformation and Conspiracies Detection*** subtasks we use nine different categories that corresponds to the most popular conspiracy theories: *Suppressed cures*, *Mind Control*, *Antivax*, *Fake virus*, *Intentional Pandemic*, *Harmful Radiation/ Influence*, *Population reduction/ control*, *New World Order*, and *Satanism*.

 ### Data release

-#### Development Set
+##### Development Sets

 The following files are provided:

-##### First Development Set

-* `dev-1.zip` contains all the files of the first development set and is sent directly to the participants.
+* `dev-<N>.zip` contains all the files of the N-th (first, second and third) development sets and is sent directly to the participants.

-* `dev-1.zip/phase-1-task-1-dev.csv` zipped file contains all the Tweets for ***Text-Based Misinformation Detection*** subtask
+* `dev-<N>.zip/dev-<N>-task-1.csv` zipped file contains all the Tweets for ***Text-Based Misinformation Detection*** subtask
-* `dev-1.zip/phase-1-task-2-dev.csv` zipped file contains all the Tweets for ***Text-Based Conspiracy Theories Recognition*** subtask
+* `dev-<N>.zip/dev-<N>-task-2.csv` zipped file contains all the Tweets for ***Text-Based Conspiracy Theories Recognition*** subtask
-* `dev-1.zip/phase-1-task-3-dev.csv` zipped file contains all the Tweets for ***Text-Based Combined Misinformation and Conspiracies Detection*** subtask
+* `dev-<N>.zip/dev-<N>-task-3.csv` zipped file contains all the Tweets for ***Text-Based Combined Misinformation and Conspiracies Detection*** subtask

-#### Data format definition

 The ***Text-Based Misinformation Detection*** subtask development dataset files are provided in CSV format with the following fields defined:
 * *TweetID* - a FakeNews task internal tweet ID, do not match with the original tweet ID.
-* *Class Label* - a class identifier value, 3 == ***Promotes/Supports Conspiracy***, 2 == ***Discusses Consparacy***, 1 == ***Non-Conspiracy***
+* *Class Label* - a class identifier value, 3 == ***Promotes/Supports Conspiracy***, 2 == ***Discusses Consparacy***, 1 == ***Non-Conspiracy***.
 * *Tweet Text* - full tweet text block.
 Note that this field ends with the end of the CSV file line and it can contain extra commas that are not separators.

-#### Test Set

-**TBA**
+The ***Text-Based Conspiracy Theories Recognition*** subtask development dataset files are provided in CSV format with the following fields defined:
+* *TweetID* - a FakeNews task internal tweet ID, do not match with the original tweet ID.
+* *Binary Flag for Suppressed cures* - a flag indicating that the correcponding conspiracy theory is mentioned in the papticular tweet, 1 == mentioned, 0 == not mentioned (the same for the following Binary Flag fields).
+* *Binary Flag for Mind Control* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Binary Flag for Antivax* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Binary Flag for Fake virus** - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Binary Flag for Intentional Pandemic* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Binary Flag for Harmful Radiation/ Influence* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Binary Flag for Population reduction/ control* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Binary Flag for New World Order* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Binary Flag for Satanism* - a flag indicating that the correcponding conspiracy theory is mentioned in the rapticular tweet.
+* *Tweet Text* - full tweet text block.
+Note that this field ends with the end of the CSV file line and it can contain extra commas that are not separators.

+The ***Text-Based Combined Misinformation and Conspiracies Detection*** subtask development dataset files are provided in CSV format with the following fields defined:
+* *TweetID* - a FakeNews task internal tweet ID, do not match with the original tweet ID.
+* *Class Label for Suppressed cures* - a class identifier value for the correcponding conspiracy theory in the papticular tweet, 3 == ***Promotes/Supports Conspiracy***, 2 == ***Discusses Consparacy***, 1 == ***Non-Conspiracy*** (the same for the following Class Label fields).
+* *Class Label for Mind Control* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Class Label for Antivax* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Class Label for Fake virus** - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Class Label for Intentional Pandemic* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Class Label for Harmful Radiation/ Influence* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Class Label for Population reduction/ control* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Class Label for New World Order* - aa class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Class Label for Satanism* - a class identifier value for the correcponding conspiracy theory in the papticular tweet.
+* *Tweet Text* - full tweet text block.
+Note that this field ends with the end of the CSV file line and it can contain extra commas that are not separators.

-#### Test Set Labels
+#### Test Sets

 **TBA**